 Personification examples

 Before we dive a bit deeper into its function it may be a little more helpful to look at a few personification examples.
 Personification is used throughout literature, movies, and everyday vernacular.
-Some examples of it are phrases:
+An example of personification are the phrases:

 • “The sun smiled down on us.”